Guides

 Instead of replacing, this adds a premade scene as a new group in your current setup.
 By default, this option automatically groups the added scene, making it super easy to move, scale, or rotate everything together.
 If you prefer to add the scene’s elements individually, just uncheck this setting.

 Need a quick capture of your current view?
 The “Screenshot” button does just that!
-It saves an image of your canvas, perfect for sharing progress or snagging a quick reference.
+It saves an image of your current app window, perfect for sharing progress or snagging a quick reference.

 Clicking this button reverts your camera’s view to the default starting camera position that you start with when you open the PoseMyArt app.